 Fundamental scientific discoveries are critical to the welfare and advancement of humankind—yet we find ourselves in a time of dwindling funding for these important explorations.
 MIT has developed a multi-‐ faceted Fundamental Science Initiative that aims to address this situation:

-MIT’s Fundamental Science Investigator Awards support the research of mid-‐career faculty tackling fundamental questions in math and the basic sciences.
+MIT’s Fundamental Science Investigator Awards support the research of mid-‐career faculty tackling fundamental questions in math and the discovery sciences.
 The award would provide a funding base that would allow the faculty member to lead a small research program without relying on outside funding; it would also make her/him more competitive in pursuing other funding sources.
 Faculty receiving such an award would use the funds to support three graduate students and one postdoctoral associate— the minimum group size for an experimental research program.
 Recipients will be selected by a committee of six department heads from the School of Science, chaired by the school’s Dean.

 Gifts to establish Senior and Junior Faculty Chairs will provide discretionary funds to their holders.
 Chairs given to the School of Science are awarded to faculty members by the Dean with approval of the Provost; chairs given to a department are awarded by the department head with approval of the Dean and the Provost.